syncfusion/blazor-docs/src/popups/spinner/customization.md

 ---
-title: "Blazor Spinner | Customize label, type, width, appearance"
+title: "Blazor Spinner | Customize label, type, size, appearance"
 component: "Spinner"
-description: "The tutorial explains about changing the spinner styles, width of the spinner, different types of spinner, and rendering a spinner with a label."
+description: "The tutorial explains about changing the spinner styles, size of the spinner, different types of spinner, and rendering a spinner with a label."
 ---

 # Customize the Spinner Component

-You can customize the Spinner component when initializing or after rendering the it.
+You can customize the Spinner component when initializing or after rendering it.

 ## Customize when initializing the Spinner component